Tanzanian shaggy rat

+Distribution map of the rodent genus Dasymys based on Verheyen et al. (2003) (see also Image:Dasymys Mullin et al. 2004.png which uses another classification).

 The Tanzanian shaggy rat (Dasymys sua) is a species of shaggy marsh rat endemic to eastern Tanzania, near the Uluguru Mountains.

 Description

 Covered in soft, shaggy, reddish to brown fur.
 Broad shaped head with a short muzzle.
 Rounded ears with a distinct furriness to the interior.
 Tail is shorter than the head to body length.

 Habitat

 Dasymys sua thrives in marshes and other wetlands.

 Behavior

 Dasymys sua is nocturnal, similar to other members of its genus.